onthebusiness/harelang.org/content/tutorials/introduction.md

       };
   details: |
-      This sample is designed to illustrate a few common ways to use variables in Hare with the **const** and **let** keywords.
-When declaring a variable, you must provide the initial value with an *initializer*, such as a constant value like "42" or an arbitrary expression like a function call.
-A variable declared with **const** cannot be modified after it is initialized, but you can modify **let** variables with the `=` operator.
+      This sample is designed to illustrate a few common ways to use variables in Hare with the `const` and `let` keywords.
+When declaring a variable, you must provide the initial value with an *initializer*, such as a constant value like `42` or an arbitrary expression like a function call.
+A variable declared with `const` cannot be modified after it is initialized, but you can modify `let` variables with the `=` operator.

       However, though you cannot modify a const variable, you can *re-bind* it by creating another variable with the same name.
-When re-binding a variable, you may also change its type: in this example, "source" refers to an io::file, a []u8, a str, and a []str, in that order.
+When re-binding a variable, you may also change its type: in this example, "source" refers to an `io::file`, a `[]u8`, a `str`, and a `[]str`, in that order.
 This is a useful pattern for building up a variable from a series of intermediate values of various types.
 This technique is more generally called "shadowing" the variable.

       Take note of the syntax as well.
 Each of the bindings in Example A use *type inference*, in which the variable automatically assumes the type of the right-hand side of the statement.
-The 'let' examples demonstrate the use of an explicit type (**int**).
-In some cases it may be necessary or helpful to state the type explicitly, this can be done at your discretion or when the compiler asks you to.
+The `let` examples demonstrate the use of an explicit type (`int`).
+In some cases it may be necessary or helpful to state the type explicitly.
+This can be done at your discretion or when the compiler asks you to.
 - title: More about types
   sample: |